apache/beam/learning/prompts/documentation-lookup-nolinks/43_ai_llm_inference.md

 Each specific model handler has its own configuration parameters.
 For example, the `PytorchModelHandlerTensor` requires the following parameters:
 * `state_dict_path`: the path to the saved model state dictionary.
-* `model_class`: the class of the Pytorch model that defines model structure.
+* `model_class`: the class of the PyTorch model that defines model structure.
 * `model_params`: the dictionary of model parameters.
 * `device`: the device to run the model on (e.g. "cpu" or "gpu").
 * `inference_fn`: the function to run the inference during RunInference.